Cooks-Of-Cronos/NFT-Marketplace-OG/README.md

 # Welcome to 4C's Dapp 👄

+## Description
 This dapp was created and expanded from the HashLips NFT Minting dapp and has evolved a Ton since then.
 Below is the rest of the ReadMe for the original HashLips Repo.

+We've done a ton of work and I've learned a lot from working with this repository, so much so that I've started rebuilding the application from scratch using NextJS and wagmi with Rainbow Wallet.

+Keep up with those updates here >

+## Features
+Mobile-First Approach
+NFT Minter

+## Sections
+Featured
+Listed
+User NFTs

+## Soon
+User Profiles
+User Rewards

 # Welcome to HashLips 👄